 Packing a lunch doesn’t have to be a drag, especially when you’ve got the right gear to ensure your meals and snacks stay food-safe, fresh, and secure.
 If you’re sending a kid off to school with lunch, this goes double.

 Of course, packing your own food with care is important, too.
-Homemade lunches are not only healthier than takeout fare, but they can save you money, too.
+Homemade lunches can save you money and allows you to enjoy a meal that you've customized exactly how you like it.
 That said, even the most thoughtful meal planning, cooking, and packing can result in a disappointing lunch if it’s the wrong temperature, soggy, stale, or spilled.
 That’s where having the right vessel comes in.

 Ahead, the best lunch containers, from spill-proof to kid-friendly and plastic-free.